statphysandml/MCMCSimulationLib/README.md

 cd bash_scripts
 bash build_project.sh
 ```
 A project can be used as a template for your own simulation.
+The main.cpp contains detailed instructions on different ways to execute the simulation.

 Usage
 -----

-cmake (CMakeLists.txt) - The CMakeLists.txt files in the example project and the template project contain examples for possible integration into CMakeLists.
+cmake (CMakeLists.txt) - The CMakeLists.txt files of the example projects and of the template project contain examples for a possible integration of the library with CMake.

 A Simple Example - Simulation of an Ising Model
 --------